 A matriculated student is one who meets all admission requirements, has been formally accepted by the Office of Recruitment and Admission, and is enrolled in an associate degree or credit certificate program.
-Matriculated students are eligible to apply for financial aid (see Financial Aid, page 18).
+Matriculated students are eligible to apply for financial aid (see Financial Aid, page 19).

 A non-matriculated student is one who has not made formal application or has not been accepted into a credit degree/certificate program, but has enrolled in a class or classes.
-Non-matriculated students may enroll in either day or evening courses, on-campus or at extension sites.
+Non-matriculated students may enroll in day, evening, online, and extension site classes.
 Non-matriculated students are NOT eligible to receive financial aid.